 Knowledge of the mechanisms of generation and destruction of relevant vortical structures within urban flows provides sufficient information to be able to perform studies of pollutant dispersion within urban environments, so that ground-level concentrations significantly higher than those occurring in the absence of the building can be avoided.
-Regions of strong recirculation have been demonstrated in the literature to increase the concentration of scalars~\cite{zhu2017}.
-In this sense, for pollutants emitted at street level, the vortex-breaker mode could provide, at a high frequency, a higher interaction with the surrounding clean air, while for the arc-generating mode, the flow between buildings could be hardly influenced by the flow outside.
-Therefore, B--type modes could be connected to the promotion of the pollutant dispersion within cities, whereas the generation of A--type modes should be minimized owing to their low interaction with the surrounding atmosphere.
+In this sense, for pollutants emitted at street level, the vortex-breaker mode could provide, at a high frequency, a higher interaction with the surrounding clean air, while for the arch-generating mode, the flow between buildings could be hardly influenced by the flow outside.
+Therefore, B-type modes could be connected to the promotion of the pollutant dispersion within cities, whereas the generation of A-type modes should be minimized owing to their low interaction with the surrounding atmosphere.
 Another important aspect closely related with the pollutant-dispersion aspect is the direction of the fluctuations.
-Regarding vortex-breaker modes, the tunnel-shaped structures, mainly influenced by the arrow-shaped spanwise fluctuations, would disperse rapidly those pollutant emitted at the street level towards the atmosphere.
-However, the streamwise fluctuations, which are known to appear close to the building sides, produce an increased concentration of pollutants within the city.\\
+Regarding vortex-breaker modes, the tunnel-shaped structures \alvaro{shown in Fig.~\ref{fig: HODMD streamlines}}, mainly influenced by the arrow-shaped spanwise fluctuations, would disperse rapidly those pollutant emitted at the street level towards the atmosphere.
+However, the streamwise fluctuations, which increase close to the building walls, produce an increased concentration of pollutants within the city.\\